 If someone loses consciousness after being in a car accident, take them to the nearest emergency room as soon as possible.
 Even someone who shows no symptoms of brain injury and is able to walk away from the scene of an accident may have a concussion.

-If you or a loved one has a traumatic brain injury, we recommend calling a personal injury attorney as soon as possible.
+If you or a loved one has a traumatic brain injury, we recommend calling one of our personal injury attorneys as soon as possible.
 It’s not uncommon for insurance companies to try to get out of paying for you or your loved one’s medical expenses.
 A car accident attorney will fight aggressively for your rights so that you can get the compensation you deserve for traumatic brain injury.

 A brain injury attorney has the experience needed to look over your medical records and build a strong case.
 They will also be able to hold liable parties responsible for you or your loved one’s traumatic brain injury.